 Knowing Your Customers: Buyer Personas and Behaviors

 While things are beginning to gradually return to normal, it is clear that the trend towards e-commerce shopping will not soon decline.
-For this reason, businesses must continue to get to know their customers and prospects to drive e-commerce sales and maintain a digital presence.
+For this reason, businesses must continue to get to know their customers and prospects to drive online sales and maintain a digital presence post Pandemic.

 There is not one single lane that buyers are driving in as consumers.
 There are many different types of buyers and their needs will often intersect those of other groups of consumers.
-Some of the most common buyer personas contributing to increased e-commerce sales include:
+Some of the most common buyer personas contributing to increased online sales during this Pandemic include:

 ● Cooking Enthusiasts